AdityaYadav01/Maid_in_India/README.md

 > **PROBLEMS SOLVED BY MAID IN INDIA**

 With our website hiring a maid will be made convenient for all.
 One does not have to worry about anything, and we’ll mention each and every detail you need to hear.
-For example-
+For example :-

-1)	We’ll make sure that a maid is proficient with services you need.
+-	We’ll make sure that a maid is proficient with services you need.
-2)	We’ll check if she fits in your budget or not.
+-	We’ll check if she fits in your budget or not.
-3)	We’ll mention the experience.
+-	We’ll mention the experience.
-4)	We’ll check of all the hygienic practices too.
+-	We’ll check of all the hygienic practices too.
-5)	Age
+-	Age
-6)	Background and identity verification
+-	Background and identity verification